 But first: Sony.

-They’re not normally a company I get terribly excited by, what with their crazy belief in forcing proprietary incompatible products down our throats (stupid memory card types being one of those things.)
+They’re not normally a company I get terribly excited by, what with their crazy belief in forcing proprietary, incompatible products down our throats.
+Stupid memory card types, I’m looking at you.

 I have to say, though, when it comes to cameras they are doing some seriously innovative stuff at the moment.

-Take the crazy new QX10, which turns any smartphone into a “proper” camera just by clipping it on, or the company’s new and drool-worthy, full frame mirrorless cameras.
+Take the crazy new QX10 lens, which turns any smartphone into a “proper” camera just by clipping it on, or the company’s new drool-worthy full-frame mirrorless cameras.

-Nikon and Canon should be quaking in their boots – or, at least, doing something more innovative than adding a number onto their existing offerings every few months and calling it a new product .
+Nikon and Canon should be quaking in their boots, or at least doing something more innovative than adding a number onto their existing offerings now and then and calling it a new product.

 The Sony NEX-6

-The NEX-6 is a compact, interchangeable lens, mirrorless digital camera.
-Let’s break down what that means to you.
+The NEX-6 is a compact, interchangeable-lens, mirrorless digital camera.
+Let’s break down what those buzzwords mean for you.

-It’s also light – the body comes in at a mere 287g.
-That’s around a third the weight of the “portable” full frame Canon EOS 6D we reviewed a few weeks back, which weighs in at 770g body-only.
+It’s also light, with the body weighing in at a mere 287g.
+That’s around a third the weight of the “portable” full-frame Canon EOS 6D we reviewed a few weeks back, which weighs in at 770g body-only.

 Next up, and the key difference between this and a “proper” SLR, is the fact that it is mirrorless.
 What that means, as the name suggests, is that it doesn’t have a mirror between the sensor and the lens.